vmware-tanzu/velero/design/new-prepost-backuprestore-plugin-hooks.md

 These plugin hooks will be invoked:

 - PreBackupAction: plugin actions are executed after the backup object is created and validated but before the backup is being processed, more precisely _before_ function [c.backupper.Backup](https://github.com/vmware-tanzu/velero/blob/74476db9d791fa91bba0147eac8ec189820adb3d/pkg/controller/backup_controller.go#L590).
 If the PreBackupActions return an err, the backup object is not processed.
-- PostBackupAction: plugin actions are executed after the backup finishes processing all items and volumes snapshots are completed, more precisely _after_ function [recordBackupMetrics](https://github.com/vmware-tanzu/velero/blob/74476db9d791fa91bba0147eac8ec189820adb3d/pkg/controller/backup_controller.go#L630).
-If the PostBackupActions return errors or warnings, these return statuses are counted towards to the backup Status object.
+- PostBackupAction: plugin actions are executed after the backup is finished and persisted, more precisely _after_ function [c.runBackup](https://github.com/vmware-tanzu/velero/blob/74476db9d791fa91bba0147eac8ec189820adb3d/pkg/controller/backup_controller.go#L274).
+If the PostBackupActions return errors or warnings, these return statuses are counted towards to the backup Status object and the the final status of the backup will be patched.
-- PreRestoreAction: plugin actions are executed after the restore object is created and validated and backup object is fetched, more precisely in function `runValidatedRestore` _before_ function [c.restore.Restore](https://github.com/vmware-tanzu/velero/blob/7c75cd6cf854064c9a454e53ba22cc5881d3f1f0/pkg/controller/restore_controller.go#L479).
+- PreRestoreAction: plugin actions are executed after the restore object is created and validated and before the backup object is fetched, more precisely in function `validateAndComplete` _before_ function [backupXorScheduleProvided](https://github.com/vmware-tanzu/velero/blob/7c75cd6cf854064c9a454e53ba22cc5881d3f1f0/pkg/controller/restore_controller.go#L316).
 If the PreRestoreActions return an err, the restore object is not processed.
-- PostRestoreAction: plugin actions are executed after the restore finishes processing all items and volumes snapshots are restored, more precisely in function `runValidatedRestore` _after_ function [c.restore.Restore](https://github.com/vmware-tanzu/velero/blob/7c75cd6cf854064c9a454e53ba22cc5881d3f1f0/pkg/controller/restore_controller.go#L479).
-If the PostRestoreActions return errors or warnings, these return statuses are counted towards to the restore Status object.
+- PostRestoreAction: plugin actions are executed after the restore finishes processing all items and volumes snapshots are restored and logs persisted, more precisely in function `processRestore` _after_ setting [`restore.Status.CompletionTimestamp`](https://github.com/vmware-tanzu/velero/blob/7c75cd6cf854064c9a454e53ba22cc5881d3f1f0/pkg/controller/restore_controller.go#L273).
+If the PostRestoreActions return errors or warnings, these return statuses are counted towards to the final restore Status object.

 ## Background